Moltenshoe/python_file_organizer/README.md

 ## Author

-Made with ❤️ by 3shu Kottapalli (Python Bootcamp Day 1 Project).
+Made with ❤️ by Trishanth Kottapalli (Python Bootcamp Day 1 Project).

 ---